Archive | August 2023

 Immediately following my master’s degree, I was fortunate to participate in the Oxford Summer Seminar, which was sponsored by the University of Massachusetts at Trinity College, Oxford.
 It was such a formative experience.

-I had been given a scholarship that was tied directing a choir from the seminar participants.
+I had been given a scholarship that was tied to directing a choir from the seminar participants.
 Most of the students on the program were studying English Literature or Art History, but a group of volunteers from the student body and the faculty came together as a cheery and earnest group.
 We performed a concert of British music from eight centuries and group of American folksongs and African-American Spirituals.
 An enormous side benefit was that I could use the chapel as a studio/teaching space.

 Studying in Oxford gave me a deep appreciation of the quote, “England and America are two nations divided by a common language,” which is typically attributed to George Bernard Shaw.
 It was surely even more true in the 1980s than it is now.
 Culturally, politically, and linguistically, I found myself asking “Why” dozens of times each day.
 Being at a 900-year-old institution gave a new scale to what working with primary sources could mean, and the tutorial component of my studies has shaped how I teach ever since.

 Susquehanna University’s GO (Global Opportunities) program is a remarkable component of our curriculum.
 Every student has the opportunity to study away.
-About 95% choose study in another country, but some students select options that immerse them in a culture different from their own within the U.S.
+About 95% choose to study in another country, but some students select options that immerse them in a culture different from their own within the U.S.

 Our students can do this in three ways: